FannyLundberg/degree-project-without-admin/README.md

 ### To run tests locally

-Project needs to be running:
+1. Project needs to be running:
 ```
 npm run dev
 ```

-Start Cypress:
+2. Start Cypress:
 ```
 npm run cypress:open
 ```

+3. Click "E2E Testing"
+4. Press "Start E2E Testing in Chrome"-button
+5. Choose file "spec.ts"

-Click "E2E Testing" and then push button "Start E2E Testing in Chrome".
-Choose file "spec.ts".
-The tests will now run automatically.
+The tests will now run automatically

 ### Configured and passing tests

+- Functionality for login
+  - Able to login in with right credentials
+  - Not able to login with wrong credentials
 - Functionality for navigation
 - Specific elements (each page should have...)
   - a header